 Mixing ratio 1 : 1, no addition of water or silicone, various pouring techniques

-I did the first test with the colours Festive Green, Snow White and Baby Blue.
+I did the first test with the colors Festive Green, Snow White and Baby Blue.
 The paint could be mixed very well with the pouring medium.
 During normal stirring, no air bubbles at all were formed and even when mixed very quickly, very few bubbles were formed, but these dissolved quickly.

 For this and all upcoming FlipCups I always layered the colors twice.
 The viscosity showed to be very good when stirring.
 After lifting the cup, the color could be distributed very well, but with hardly any cell formation.
 Remarkable is the very fast “skin formation”, i.e. after moving the picture the color solidifies relatively fast on the canvas.
 This hint can also be read on the bottle of the pouring medium and can be absolutely confirmed by me here.
 In contrast to other acrylic paints and media such as Floetrol or vinyl glue, I find this pouring medium to be the fastest in solidification.
 The total drying time of this mixture is about 1.5 days for the canvas size 15 x 15 cm depending on room temperature and humidity.

 As there were no cells formed, I tried afterwards to create some cells on the freshly poured canvas with some mini-drops of silicone oil.
 Unfortunately, this was not possible with this medium.
 The silicone did not show any reaction and remained on the surface.
 When dried, many cracks and furrows appeared – especially in the places where I had dripped the silicone.
 Here it turned out that rather much paint should drip off the canvas or run down by tiling, because otherwise there is no nice surface.
 Also the short “opening time” of the medium plays a decisive role here.